Poverty in Israel

 Israel has no quota on Jewish immigrants, allowing all exiles to return to our homeland; many are struggling economically.

 There are 179,600 Holocaust Survivors in Israel.
-Twenty-five percent of them are living below the poverty line, and forty-five percent have reported feeling alone.
+Thirty-three percent of them are living below the poverty line, and forty-five percent have reported feeling alone.
 After all they have been through, our survivors deserve extra emotional and physical support.

 Young students from low-income homes often don’t have the proper resources to succeed in school, further propelling them into the cycle of poverty.